AesirHres/minigram_web/README.md

-*Introduction
+*Introduction<br />

 Explore social media with this user-friendly platform that has a nice look and lots of features.
-Easily create and explore posts, and enjoy a strong authentication system and quick data fetching for a smooth user experience.
+Easily create and explore posts, and enjoy a strong authentication system and quick data fetching for a smooth user experience.<br />
-*Techstack
+*Techstack<br />
--React_native & react_hook
+-React_native & react_hook<br />
--Chakra-ui
+-Chakra-ui<br />
--Firebase
+-Firebase<br />
--Javascript
+-Javascript<br />
-Feature
+Feature<br />
 👉 Authentication System: A robust authentication system ensuring security and user privacy

 👉 Explore Page: Homepage for users to explore posts, with a featured section for top creators